Puerto Rico high court overturns Pedro Pierluisi as governor

-SAN JUAN, Puerto Rico (AP) - Puerto Rico’s Supreme Court has overturned the swearing in of Pedro Pierluisi as the island’s governor less than a week ago, clearing the way for Justice Secretary Wanda Vázquez to take up the post after weeks of turmoil.
+SAN JUAN, Puerto Rico (AP) — Puerto Rico’s Supreme Court on Wednesday overturned the swearing in of Pedro Pierluisi as the island’s governor less than a week ago, clearing the way for Justice Secretary Wanda Vázquez to take up the post after weeks of turmoil.
+The unanimous ruling said Pierluisi must step aside immediately.

-Wednesday’s decision cannot be appealed.
-But it is expected to unleash new demonstrations because many Puerto Ricans have said they don’t want her as governor.
+The high court’s decision, which cannot be appealed, was expected to unleash new demonstrations and deepen the tumult because many Puerto Ricans have said they don’t want Vázquez as governor.

+“It is concluded that the swearing in as governor by Hon.
+Pedro R. Pierluisi Urrutia, named secretary of state in recess, is unconstitutional,” the court said in a brief statement.

+Pierluisi said previously he would respect whatever ruling was made.
+Shortly after it was announced, someone yelled through a loudspeaker near the governor’s mansion: “Pierluisi out!
+The constitution of Puerto Rico should be respected!”

 Pierluisi was appointed secretary of state by then-Gov. Ricardo Rosselló while legislators were in recess, and only the House approved his nomination.
 Pierluisi was then sworn in as governor Friday after Rosselló formally resigned in response to angry street protests.

-Puerto Rico’s Senate sued to challenge Pierluisi’s legitimacy as governor, arguing that its approval was also necessary.
-The Supreme Court judges ruled in favor of the Senate.
+Puerto Rico’s Senate sued to challenge Pierluisi’s legitimacy as governor, arguing that its approval was also necessary, and the Supreme Court held in favor of the Senate.

+On Monday the Senate decided not to hold a vote although the body’s president, Thomas Rivera Schatz, said Pierluisi had only five of 15 required votes.
+The same day the Supreme court announced it would hear the case.

+The Senate had also asked the court to declare unconstitutional a portion of a 2005 law saying a secretary of state need not be approved by both House and Senate if they have to step in as governor.
+Puerto Rico’s constitution says a secretary of state has to be approved by both chambers.

 Sign up for Daily Newsletters